Last date modified: 2026-May-13

 Bearer Token Authentication

-- Go to Home > Authentication > OAuth2 Client Manager.
+- Click Home > Authentication > OAuth2 Client Manager.

-- Click New OAuth2 Client to create a new client, or click Edit next to an existing client to modify it.
+- Click New OAuth2 Client to create a new client, or click Edit to modify an existing client.

 curl -X POST "<host>/Relativity/Identity/connect/token" \